| | | |

 This is my favorite recipe for pimento cheese.
 It combines sharp cheddar cheese with the richness of cream cheese, mayonnaise, and store-bought pimentos.
 I love adding it to an appetizer cheese platter as a spreadable option.

 • Cheese: Sharp or extra sharp cheddar is excellent, and you’ll get the best flavor and texture if buy a block of cheese and shred it by hand.
-Pre-shredded cheese tends to be a bit dry because of anti-caking agents.
+Pre-shredded cheese tends to be a bit dry due to the addition of anti-caking agents.

 • Mayonnaise: Duke’s is a Southern favorite, but feel free to use your favorite or the mayonnaise you have on hand.

-• Mixing: If you like a chunkier texture, use a fork to mash and make the spread.
+• Mixing: For a chunkier texture, use a fork to mash and create the spread.

 • Chill: Chill the pimento cheese for at least an hour before serving.

-While simple sandwiches on white bread are a Southern staple, there are so many other ways to serve this delicious spread.
+While simple pimiento cheese sandwiches on white bread are a Southern staple, there are so many other ways to serve this delicious spread.
 Here are a few ideas:

 • Charcuterie Board: Add a scoop of pimento cheese to a large platter or cutting board along with other cheeses and ingredients, such as crackers, pickles, meats, grapes, and peppers.